bordera-randy/Kubernetes/Design.md

 If the cluster is using Calico, you will find there are several CRDs already in use.
 More information on the operator framework and SDK can be found on GitHub.
 You can also search through existing operators which may be useful on the OperatorHub website.

-oints to Ponder
+# Points to Ponder
-Click on each card to see answers to the following questions.

 Is my application as decoupled as it could possibly be?
 Is there anything that I could take out, or make its own container?

 These questions, while essential, often require an examination of the application within the container.
 Optimal use of Kubernetes is not typically found by containerization of a legacy application and deployment.
 Rather, most applications are rebuilt entirely, with a focus on decoupled micro-services.

 When every container can survive any other containers regular termination, without the end-user noticing, you have probably decoupled the application properly.

 Is each container transient, does it expect and have code to properly react when other containers are transient?

 Could I run Chaos Monkey to kill ANY and multiple Pods, and my user would not notice?

 Most Kubernetes deployments are not as transient as they should be, especially among legacy applications.
 The developer holds on to a previous approach and does not create the containerized application such that every connection and communication is transient and will be terminated.
 With code waiting for the service to connect to a replacement Pod and the containers within.

 Some will note that this is not as efficient as it could be.
 This is correct.
 We are not optimizing and working against the orchestration tool.
 Instead, we are taking advantage of the decoupled and transient environment to scale and use only the particular microservice the end user needs.

 Can I scale any particular component to meet workload demand?

 Have I used the most open standard stable enough to meet my needs?

 # Jobs
 Just as we may need to redesign our applications to be decoupled, we may also consider that microservices may not need to run all the time.
 The use of Jobs and CronJobs can further assist with implementing decoupled and transient microservices.